CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 |:--:|
 |Environment mapping applied with a mirror cube|

 Environment maps use captures of the real-world illumination data to encapsulate the scene with a spherical globe of infinite radiance.
-Our implementation detects any rays that miss the scene (i.e. ray-scene intersection reports no intersection with a geometry) and convert their ray direction into spherical coordinates, which then gets mapped to a uv coordinate to be used for sampling the environment map texture image.
+Our implementation detects any rays that miss the scene (i.e. ray-scene intersection reports no intersections) and converts their ray directions into spherical coordinates, which then gets mapped to a uv coordinate to be used for sampling the environment map texture image.

 #### Russian Roulette path termination

 [Russian Roulette](https://pbr-book.org/3ed-2018/Monte_Carlo_Integration/Russian_Roulette_and_Splitting) improves the efficiency of Monte Carlo estimator by increasing the likelihood that each sample will have a significant contribution to the result.
 With explicit throughput computation, we probabilistically terminate paths based on if a random number in 0~1 is greater than the luminance of the throughput or not.
-The throughput of surviving paths are scaled by the probability of survival to be 1.
-This allows our Russian Roulette estimator to equal the expected value of the original Monte Carlo estimator.
+The throughput of surviving paths are scaled by the probability of survival.
+This allows our Russian Roulette estimator to equal the expected value of the original Monte Carlo estimator without bias.

 A key observation of this technique is that pure path termination scheme based on Russian Roulette removes the need for arbitrary ray depth limit and makes unbiased render possible.
 However, for the sake of consistent performance and debugging purposes, our implementation still allows the users to set an arbitrary ray depth limit.